aksh56511/bus-main/README.md

-# Bus Transit App - Mangalore-Udupi Region 🚌
+# smart bus App -  🚌

 A comprehensive full-stack bus transit system for the Mangalore-Udupi-Kundapura region with real-time route planning, fare calculation, place discovery, and AI-powered chatbot assistance.